Toyotomi Hideyoshi: 1591 activities

 In February 1591, Hideyoshi ordered Sen no Rikyū to commit suicide, likely in one of his angry outbursts.
 Following Rikyū's death, Hideyoshi turned his attention from tea ceremony to Noh, which he had been studying since becoming Imperial Regent.
 During his brief stay in Nagoya Castle in what is today Saga Prefecture, on Kyūshū, Hideyoshi memorised the shite (lead role) parts of ten Noh plays, which he then performed, forcing various daimyō to accompany him onstage as the waki (secondary, accompanying role).
 He even performed before the emperor.

 The Kunohe rebellion, an insurrection that occurred in Mutsu Province from March 13 to September 4, 1591, began when Kunohe Masazane, a claimant to daimyo of the Nanbu clan, launched a rebellion against his rival Nanbu Nobunao which spread across Mutsu Province.
 Nobunao was backed by Hideyoshi, who along with sent a large army into the Tōhoku region in mid-1591 which quickly defeated the rebels.
 Hideyoshi's army arrived at Kunohe Castle in early September.
 Masazane, outnumbered, surrendered Kunohe Castle and was executed with the castle defenders.
 The Kunohe rebellion was the final battle in Hideyoshi's campaigns during the Sengoku period and completed the unification of Japan.

 Taikō (1592–1598)

 Replica of Great Buddha of Kyoto.
 The Great Buddha of Kyoto was built by Hideyoshi to show off his power.

+Toyotomi Hideyoshi and his wife Kōdai-in attended the flower viewing.

 The future stability of the Toyotomi dynasty after Hideyoshi's eventual death was put in doubt when his only son, three-year-old Tsurumatsu, died in September 1591, which followed his half-brother Hidenaga's death from illness earlier that year in February.
 Hideyoshi subsequently named his nephew Hidetsugu his heir, adopting him in January 1592.
 Hideyoshi resigned as kampaku to take the title of taikō (retired regent), and Hidetsugu succeeded him as kampaku.